saki: birds of a different feather

 Saki is an artist of many trades.
 After getting degrees in both music and molecular biology, Saki went on to work in restaurants to pursue a love of culinary arts.
 After quitting restaurants, Saki worked in a genomics biotech company for several years while also running a vegan bakery and performing keyboards with a couple of local rock bands.
 It was during this time that Saki developed a passion for costume design, with an emphasis on stage performance and audio-visual integration.
 During “The Great Lockdown” of the COVID-19 pandemic, Saki dove into writing music and released an album, Solitaire for Two.

-Saki was selected for this exhibition as one of the Juror's Choice winners from 2020's Night of the Living Art: An Art After Dark Extravaganza.
+Saki was selected for this exhibition as one of the Juror's Choice winners from OMA’s virtual art fashion event in 2020, Night of the Living Art: An Art After Dark Extravaganza.
 Take a look at the replay here, with Saki's artwork featured at 43 minutes 16 seconds and 1 hour 27 minutes 19 seconds.

 LEARN MORE ABOUT THE ARTIST